JSheldon3488/DeepRL_Continuous_Control/README.md

 ### Instructions

-Follow along in `DDPG_Reacher.ipynb` to watch an untrained agent, then train/see results of training an agent, and finally watch the trained agent act in the environment.
+To train an agent follow along in `DDPG_Reacher.ipynb`.
+You can watch an untrained agent, then train/see results of training an agent, and finally watch the trained agent act in the environment.
 If you just want to see a summary of the project check out `report.md`.

 #### File Descriptions